STRIKE

 An employer has a legal right to withhold pay from striking workers for the days that they were on strike.
 Columbia has not withheld wages from salaried workers in past strikes.
 In the event that they do withhold pay, striking workers who spend 10 hours per week on the picket line will become eligible for the UAW strike fund on the 8th day.
 This does not mean the strike fund will not cover the first week; the first week, as well as any future weeks, will be covered as long as the strike lasts over 7 days.
 The UAW strike fund currently pays $275/week.
 Workers with costs in excess of that amount will also be able to draw on a separate hardship fund administered by GWC workers.

 International students have the same rights as US citizens to participate in union activity.
 Visa requirements in no way compromise your right to belong to a union that represents you in a US workplace.
 It is illegal for Columbia to retaliate for protected activity.
 Thousands of international student workers across the United States have struck and been otherwise active in their unions for more than 40 years, including here at Columbia.
 Administration’s anti-strike campaigns often target international students because their visa status makes them more vulnerable, but you are protected.
 Over the last five years, no graduate student worker union has reported any complications among their members arising from the dual status of being both an international student and a unionized employee.
-In fact, the GWC-UAW international students working group has been very active over the last seven years and accomplished a lot as part of our union campaign.

 You would not have legal or academic protection if you refuse to go to your own classes.
 Student workers should continue their academic progress while striking; refusing to attend your classes as students is not legally protected.